There are so many Alexa speakers so let us help you decide which to buy

 - 3D music and Dolby Atmos support may not be to everyone's liking

-If you want an Echo speaker that'll make your music sound as good as can be, the Echo Studio fits the bill perfectly.
-This is Amazon's premier Echo speaker in regards to sound quality, featuring an array of five speakers that kick out impressive bass, midrange, and highs.
+If you want an Echo speaker that'll make your music sound as good as can be, this premium Alexa speaker fits the bill perfectly, at least according to our Echo Studio review.
+This is Amazon's premier Echo speaker regarding sound quality, featuring an array of five speakers that kick out impressive bass, midrange, and highs.

 Dolby's Atmos technology is included to round out the listening experience, along with a feature that allows the Studio to sense the room it's in and adapt its speakers accordingly for the best experience.